pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

 * Construct a `NSUserActivity` in `viewDidLoad` using an appropriate "activity type" string.
 * Choose a title.
-* Make sure you enable `eligibleForPrediction`
+* Make sure you enable `eligibleForPrediction`.
 * Add any `userInfo` that you need to be able resume the screen later.
 * Set `requiredUserInfoKeys` (I'm not sure if this step is required).
 * IMPORTANT: Assign your `NSUserActivity` to the view controller's built-in `userActivity` property.
 The view controller automatically invokes `becomeCurrent` and `resignCurrent` for us.
 At first I tried doing this manually but that does not seem to work.

 Be sure to wrap your code with `@available(iOS 12.0, *)` if your app supports older versions of iOS.
-Choose an appropriate "activity type".
-You can choose whatever you want, but it should match whatever your user activity is.
+Choose an appropriate "activity type" (e.g. your app identifier followed by a screen name).

 ```objective_c
 - (void)viewDidLoad